Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Introduction

+The proof of this result relies on an analytic method that generalizes the approach developed in \cite{EMa} for the special case $f(x)=2x$, which itself builds on ideas introduced in~\cite{ABM}.
+In \cite[Section~1.5]{ABM}, the authors explicitly ask whether their method extends to more general semilinearities $f$ in the Euclidean setting.
+Theorem~C shows that this is indeed the case on the $2$--sphere.
+In a forthcoming work, we will show that the same strategy applies in Riemannian manifolds satisfying a lower bound on the Ricci curvature as well.

-The paper is organized as follows.
-In Section \ref{SectPre}, we review some aspects of the standard $2-$sphere and establish the notations used in the following sections.
-In Section \ref{SectGM}, we prove Theorem \ref{TheoremAnti} using a combination of Alexandrov's reflection method, and as a byproduct, we extend this technique to the realm of CMC-annuli with capillary boundaries to prove Theorem \ref{uniquenessCapillaryBoundaries}.
-The subsequent sections are dedicated to extending the technique developed in \cite{EMa} to more general semilinear equations.
-In Section \ref{SectModel}, we construct explicit examples of model solutions on \( \mathbb{S}^2 \).
-These examples demonstrate the influence of spherical geometry on the nature of solutions.
-In Section \ref{SectAM}, we develop a comparison argument that allows us to relate the geometry of the level sets of a general solution to \eqref{OEP} with that of a model solution defined in Section \ref{SectModel}.
-We define the \(\overline{\tau}\)-function, and use it to establish precise gradient estimates for solutions to overdetermined problems in \( \mathbb{S}^2 \).
-These estimates are crucial for controlling the behavior of solutions near the boundary and are key to proving symmetry results.
+The main idea consists in introducing a family of rotationally symmetric {\it model solutions} to \eqref{OEP} (see Section~\ref{SectModel}) and developing a comparison argument that relates the geometry of the level sets of a general solution of \eqref{OEP} to those of a model solution.
+To this end, we introduce the $\overline{\tau}$--function and use it to derive sharp gradient estimates for solutions of overdetermined problems in $\mathbb{S}^2$.
+These estimates play a crucial role in controlling the behavior of solutions near the boundary and near the set $\Max(u)$, and are the key ingredient in the proof of rotational symmetry.

+The comparison framework developed in Section~\ref{SectAM} also clarifies the role and necessity of conditions imposed on the nonlinearity $f$, which naturally emerge in the second part of the paper, where the proof of Theorem~C is carried out.